Peaceful (film)

 Peaceful (De son vivant; lit.
 In His Lifetime) is a 2021 French drama film directed and co-written by Emmanuelle Bercot, starring Catherine Deneuve and Benoît Magimel.

 The film had its premiere at the 2021 Cannes Film Festival.
 Portraying a man facing a serious illness and undeniable death, Benoît Magimel won the Award for Best Actor at the 27th Lumière Awards and 47th César Awards.

 Premise

 Benjamin, a theatre professor, whose life expectancy is estimated to be a year after diagnosed with Stage IV cancer.

 Production

 Principal photography began on 11 October 2019.
 The filming was suspended on 25 November after Catherine Deneuve suffered a stroke.
 Deneuve returned to the film set in July 2020.

 Release

 Peaceful had its world premiere at the 2021 Cannes Film Festival, screened out of competition.
 The film was released in France on 24 November 2021.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on six critics, indicating "mixed or average" reviews.